kent-map/kent/theatre/canterbury-theatre.md

 In 1913, the Theatre Royal was reopened and refurbished by Mr S. Lipman of the Empire Kinematograph Theatre.[^ref] The Theatre Royal closed on 30th January, 1926 and was sold to the Lefevre brothers.
 (Debenhams)

-In 1852, the Victoria Concert Rooms, no.3 Lower Bridge Street were renamed St. George’s Hall.
-In 1923 it became The Queen’s Concert Hall and Ballroom until 1927, when it was known as The County Hall until 1939.

-Playbill no.246 advertises “St.George’s Hall, 16th June 1898 ‘Sold’ Comedietta in 1 act” with no.245 a letter from the Lord Chamberlain granting a license for the comedietta.

 St.Margaret’s Hall, opened as the ‘New Music Hall’ at no.12, St.Margaret’s Street in 1854.
 Also known as The Assembly Rooms, it was located behind no.12 and no.13 on St Margaret’s Street and the entrance was a tiny passageway through one of the houses.
 In 1860, the ‘New’ was dropped from Music Hall and business carried on until 1888 when it was closed and sold.
 In 1900, it re-opened as St.Margaret’s Hall.

 On May 8th, 1876, a Strange and Wilsons Aetherscope adaptation of a Christmas Carol....Scene II- Cornhill by night – Sir Roger de Coverley...” (a country dance).

 In 1909, St Margaret's Hall became the Electric Picture Palace.

 On 8 June 1911, Mayor Francis Goldney Bennett opened the Electric Theatre at 49, St Peter's Street with its mosaic pavement and glass canopy lit with incandescent lights.
 As he heralded in a new age of theatre, Goldney praised the exterior which was in keeping with "the old architecture of the city" with its Tudor oak panels but also spoke of the importance of keeping pace with the times, predicting that "picture shows" or silent movies were here to stay.[^ref2] Thanking the theatre owners, Goldney owned that although he did not wish to be thought as a "kill joy", he was grateful that they had promised the City Council not to put on performances on Sunday, as everyone needed at least one day of rest.
 <br><br>